Microsoft Store for Business and Microsoft Store for Education overview

 - Employees using apps from Store for Business and Education need at least Windows 10, version 1511 running on a PC or mobile device.

-- Admins need Azure AD accounts to sign up for Store for Business and Education, and then to sign in, get apps, distribute apps, and manage app licenses.
-You can sign up for Azure AD accounts as part of signing up for Store for Business and Education.
+- Admins need Microsoft Entra accounts to sign up for Store for Business and Education, and then to sign in, get apps, distribute apps, and manage app licenses.
+You can sign up for Microsoft Entra accounts as part of signing up for Store for Business and Education.

-- Employees need Azure AD account when they access Store for Business content from Windows devices.
+- Employees need Microsoft Entra account when they access Store for Business content from Windows devices.

-- If you use a management tool to distribute and manage online-licensed apps, all employees will need an Azure AD account
+- If you use a management tool to distribute and manage online-licensed apps, all employees will need a Microsoft Entra account

-- For offline-licensed apps, Azure AD accounts are not required for employees.
+- For offline-licensed apps, Microsoft Entra accounts are not required for employees.

 - Admins can add or remove user accounts in the Microsoft 365 admin center, even if you don't have an Office 365 subscription.
 You can access the Office 365 admin portal directly from the Store for Business and Education.